automl/neps/README.md

 [![License](https://img.shields.io/pypi/l/neural-pipeline-search?color=informational)](LICENSE)
 [![Tests](https://github.com/automl/neps/actions/workflows/tests.yaml/badge.svg)](https://github.com/automl/neps/actions)

-Welcome to NePS, a powerful and flexible Python library for hyperparameter optimization and neural architecture search.
-This library is designed to assist researchers and deep learning practitioners in efficiently tuning hyperparameters and exploring neural network architectures to achieve optimal model performance.
+Welcome to NePS, a powerful and flexible Python library for hyperparameter optimization (HPO) and neural architecture search (NAS) with its primary goal: enable HPO adoption in practice for deep learners!

+NePS houses recently published and some more well-established algorithms that are all capable of being run massively parallel on any distributed setup, with tools to analyze runs, restart runs, etc.

+Read our documentation and the following document for how to use NePS!

 ## Key Features